nvimdev/template.nvim/README.md

 ```

-You can use lua script to make template with {{_lua:<somecode>}}.
+You can use lua inside the template with {{_lua:<somecode>}}.
 For example
 ```markdown
 ---
 created: {{_lua:os.date("%y/%m/%d %H/%M")_}}
 ---
 ```
-above template generates bellow lines.
+above template generates below lines.
 ```markdown
 ---
 created: 2022/12/29 21:52
 ---
 ```

-- Work with exist file
+- Work with existing file

 if there has a file `main.go`, and open it input `Template <Tab>` . select the template `main_owner`